jarad/jarad.github.com/courses/stat401A/index.md

 ## Prerequisite

 The prerequisite for the course is [STAT 101, 104, 105, 201, or 226](http://catalog.iastate.edu/azcourses/stat/) or equivalent.
-The content that you are expected to know is [here](prerequisites.html).

 ## Q&A